-Labor is a cornerstone of the human experience.
+Work is a cornerstone of the human experience.
 To live is to work.
 No matter what you do whatever you do can be classified within a category of work.
 When God created Adam, the first thing that He did was employ him.
 Work is a definitive part of who we are.
-When/if you socialize one of the most commonly asked questions is: “what do you do?” – implying an explanation of your occupation.
+When/if you socialize one of the most commonly asked questions is, “what do you do?”
+The implication of this question is an explanation of your occupation.

 What does it mean to “work the ground”?
-Well back when this portion of The Bible was written it would have been used in a literal sense meaning; animal raising and agricultural work.
+Well back when this portion of The Bible was written it would have been used in a literal sense.
+This means raising animals and agricultural work.
 Adam was technically a farmer after all.
-Today, the “ground” could be the company you work for, the store you work at, or the business you are part of.
+Today, the “ground” is more likely to be the company you work for.
 We all toil in some way to produce, so that we may sustain our individual quality of life.

 This is not a denunciation or repudiation of work.
-Rather I am setting the record straight by saying, that while I do not approve of all work; work in general, does have redeeming qualities that gives us insight into the human condition.
+I am setting the record straight.
+I do not approve of all work.
+But work in general does have some redeeming qualities.
+It can give insight into the human condition.